dodiaz/NN-Parallelization/README.md

 Finding the right architecture when applying a neural network to some classification problem is an expensive and time consuming endeavor.
 In this repository we use MPI4PY
-(a python library for using MPI) to parallelize the testing of various neural network architectures.
+(a python library for using MPI) to parallelize the testing of various neural network architectures (hyperparameter tuning).

 Description of the code base: